claudiocantara/easy-media-in-js/README.md

 import styled from 'styled-components';

 setSites({
-  smallPhone: 300, // To Handle with phones like Iphone 5S
+  smallPhone: 300, // To Handle phones like Iphone 5S
   phone: 600,
   tablet: 960,
   desktop: 1280,